Scafatese Calcio 1922

-Società Sportiva Scafatese Calcio 1922 is an Italian association football club located in Scafati, Campania that currently plays in the Serie D league.
+Società Sportiva Scafatese Calcio 1922 is an Italian association football club located in Scafati, Campania and currently plays in the Serie C, Italian third level league.

 History

 Foundation

 Founded in 1922, the club was initially named Unione Sportiva Scafatese.
-Initially playing in the Second and Third Division championships, they beat Avellino 15-0 in their 1941 match.
+Initially playing in the Second and Third Division championships, they beat Avellino 15–0 in their 1941 match.
 Reached Serie C for the first time, they played for two seasons before the interruption of World War II.